 If you were fired after enduring sexual harassment, do not wait to speak with a lawyer.
 In Tennessee, you have 300 days or less to file your legal claims with the EEOC.
 It is highly recommended you speak with an experienced sexual harassment lawyer before filing a complaint with the EEOC.

 Contact us for a free online case review at the number above or online.Overview of Workplace Sexual Harassment in Tennessee

-Federal and Tennessee law make it unlawful for employers to discriminate against any individual on the basis of sex.
-Sexual harassment is one of the most common and difficult workplace situations to navigate, especially when the harasser is your boss.
+Federal and Tennessee law prohibit severe or pervasive sexual harassment in the workplace.
+Sexual harassment is one of the most common and difficult employment situations to navigate, especially when the harasser is your boss.
 You want to report the misconduct but you are afraid of being fired or otherwise retaliated against.
-You need to know what actions to take to stop the harassment while protecting your job and legal rights.
+The law is on your side and it’s time to fight back.

 - Frequent comments about your appearance/attractiveness

 - Sexually explicit text messages or e-mails

 - Sexual “jokes” or innuendos or “gag” gifts of a sexual nature